bkatwal/parking-lot/README.md

 # Parking Lot
 This project demonstrates the sample parking lot application that automates ticket booking in a single floor parking lot.
-This project uses Command, Strategy and Factory design pattern.
+This project uses Template, Command, Strategy and Factory design pattern.

 ## Problem Statement